gurjeet/blog/2014-01-07-understanding-postgres-parameter-context.markdown

 using queries.

-Say, if one wants to see a list of all parameters that cannot be changed by a normal user, there's no straight-forward way to do it.
-To that end, I use the following `enum` type and use it in queries to extract that information easily:
+Say, if one wants to see a list of all parameters that cannot be changed by a normal user, there's no straightforward way to do it.
+To that end, I create the following `enum` type and use it in queries to extract that information easily:

     create type guc_context as enum (
         'internal',